CONCLUSION: "Happily Ever After"

-Of vastly greater interest to God and heavenly onlookers is the believer who, under great oppression and tribulation, barely drags him- or herself to the morning church service and plops down into the last row of seating, all the while assuming they are at the bottom of the totem pole.
+Of vastly greater interest to God and heavenly onlookers is the believer who, under great oppression and tribulation, barely drags him- or herself to the Sunday morning fellowship gathering and plops down into the last row of seating, all the while assuming they are at the bottom of the totem pole.

 NOTHING could be further from the truth.
 The child of God clinging to the faith in midst of the trials and tribulations of life...is 'headline news' throughout the Kingdom!
 From my understanding of the Bible, tiny little Planet Earth is currently 'center stage' in all the universe and the lead 'players' on that stage...are God's faithful.

 The most interesting and impactful human beings in all the world and in all the Kingdom...are those who walk by faith through their earthly sojourn.

 If someone were able to ask the Lord God--"Hey, did You watch the Oscars a while back?
 Did you catch the Superbowl a couple of days ago?"...I can almost imagine Him answering with: